 Saunders is generally pleased with the quick money from weekend tips, making her a confident advocate for voting “no” on Question 5.
 She is concerned about the effect on employees and customers if the question passes on November 5th: “Restaurants rely on the consumer to make up for the minimum wage,” Saunders explained, “If the Question 5 vote passes, the quality of service will go down, with servers receiving less money.”

-It is important to understand if this voting were to conclude with a “yes,” the normalized tipping culture of compensating servers with an average of 20 percent would diminish through customers who are under the impression that servers already receive minimum wage and do not need the additional tip.
+It is important to understand that if this voting were to conclude with a “yes,” the normalized tipping culture of compensating servers with an average of 20 percent would diminish through customers who are under the impression that servers already receive minimum wage and do not need the additional tip.

 Though not tipping saves you money as a customer, if you go out to eat, the cost of tipping your server is naturally expected in the United States.
-With this idea growing so normalized, the tips a server walks away heavily contribute to their personal income.
-Those opposed to keeping their compensation the same may fail to put themselves in the shoes of these workers who dedicate so much of their working life to serving customers.
+With this idea growing so normalized, the tips a server walks away with heavily contribute to their income.
+Those opposed to keeping their compensation the same may fail to put themselves in the shoes of these workers who dedicate so much of their working lives to serving customers.

 Waiters work far too hard and endure far too much stress to have some of their financial rewards decreased by the passing of Question 5.
 With a simple no vote, Massachusetts customers can continue the support and reward given to servers for years.